 Quakers are sometimes confused with the Amish with whom they share pacifism; they are, in fact, different faiths.

 A Sandy Spring classroom balances disciplined academic discourse with experiential and outdoor activities.
-Each individual student, as a self-advocate, has a voice in his or her classroom experience and in the administration of the school.
+Each individual student, as a self-advocate, has a voice in their classroom experience and in the administration of the school.
 With that equality comes transparency, and with both comes a confidence in student interactions with teachers, administrators, and adults in general.
 Students are full of questions and enter into long and profound inquiries into matters; they advocate for themselves.
 They also take on service projects that promote social justice and environmental initiatives.
-A Sandy Spring Friends School education creates confident, resilient students who are open to hearing a diverse range of voices and opinions; who are willing to have their own ideas critiqued and challenged; who are comfortable with both silent reflection and active engagement in the world around them; and who are optimistic about their own ability to affect positive change in the world through peaceful means, dialogue, and concensus-building.
+A Sandy Spring Friends School education creates confident, resilient students who are open to hearing a diverse range of voices and opinions; who are willing to have their own ideas critiqued and challenged; who are comfortable with both silent reflection and active engagement in the world around them; and who are optimistic about their own ability to effect positive change in the world through peaceful means, dialogue, and consensus-building.

 There is no formal religious instruction in the Lower and Middle Schools; Upper School students take a one-semester Quakerism class to introduce the history, traditions, and principles of Quakerism.
 All students have Meeting for Worship 1 to 2 times each week, depending on the division.
 There is no officiant, and there are no sacraments or ceremonies.
 Students and staff sit in quiet reflection and may be given general themes to focus their thoughts.
 If they are so moved, they stand and share their thoughts.
 It is a peaceful and pressure-free break from the academic week, with an important opportunity to pause and reflect on life and larger things.